marcusoftnet/marcusoftnet.github.io/_posts/2012-04-05-im-writing-book-on-kanban.md

 After thinking that second thought I felt that I would be able to live with myself without at least asking Joakim if he wanted to help me write the book.
 He did (!!!!).

-And that also helped me with my impostor symptoms, i experienced.
+And that also helped me with my impostor symptoms, I experienced.
 I could not think of a person better rooted in the Kanban community and with a greater knowledge to back him up.
 Most things I've picked up around Kanban have either come from Joakim or been pointers from him.
 He has also opened a lot of doors for me with speaking opportunities and contacts in the Kanban world.

 So we're going to write it together.
 And I'm very happy about that too.